 Two data sets were created from the dataset provided.
 The first data set is used to develop and train a predictive model to determine if a case requires further investigation for potential money laundering (i.e., the case should result in a SAR).
-The data set contains 35,000 observations (records).
+The first data set contains 35,000 observations (records).
 The data dictionary is presented in Appendix A.

-The score dataset contains the remaining 3,515 observations.
+The second dataset used for scoring, contains the remaining 3,515 observations.
 This dataset is used to test the best fit model and determine differences in cases selected for further review between the best fit model and the baseline model.
 The datasets are provided in an Excel, CSV or SAS file format providing flexibility for a variety of analytic tool use.

-4. DEVELOPMENT AND OPTIMIZATON OF A BEST FIT MODEL
+4. DEVELOPMENT AND OPTIMIZATION OF A BEST FIT MODEL

-The baseline model was developed by People's United Bank by analyzing six iterations of predictive models.
-The best fit model was chosen using the Kolmogorov -Smirnov (KS) and Receiver Operating Characteristic (ROC) statistics.
+The baseline model was developed by People's United Bank by analyzing six iterations of The best fit model was predictive models. chosen using the Kolmogorov-Smirnov (KS) and Receiver Operating Characteristic (ROC) statistics.
 The best fit model was developed using 70% of the data to build the model and 30% to validate the model.
-The best fit model for this baseline was a backward regression model.
-The statistics for the model are presented in Table 1.
+The best fit model for this baseline was a backward regression The statistics for the model are model. presented in Table 1.

 Statistic Result

 KS 44.13

 ROC 0.7923

 R-Square 0.1687

+Table 4 Describes Medal Chatlander

 Table 1.
 Baseline Model Statistics.